lab83bio/Cotransitions/README.md

 cd Cotransitions
 source cotr_install
 ```
-The installation is successful if `(cotr)` in the command line prompt
+The installation is successful if `(cotr)` is added to the command line prompt

 ```console
 (cotr) user@pc:~/Cotransitions$